BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 # Initial Setup

 Install the list with the [Installation Guide](https://github.com/BudddyDudeGuy/Night-City-Refined/blob/main/README.md) before you read this.
 It covers setup, launching the game, and most technical problems.
-Common questions are answered in the [FAQ](https://github.com/BudddyDudeGuy/Night-City-Refined/blob/main/FAQ.md).

 Almost every mod in this list has settings you can change in game.
 Open the pause menu and look for `Mod Settings`.
 A few older mods use `Settings` then the `Mods` tab instead.
 The list ships with settings already tuned, so you don't need to touch anything to play.